TopOTheHourBot/TopOTheHourBot/README.md

 The bot has some commands that are only usable by me and some friends.
 One of those commands is "$shadow", which routes whatever we're saying through the bot.
 If you ever see the bot talking like a normal chatter, one of us likely used that command.

+Twitch bots are also not like Discord bots - the user who created the bot's account may still login as the bot, and use the account as normal.
+This hasn't been done since the initial few days of the bot's deployment, however.

 ### Does Hasan know about the bot?

 [Yes](https://clips.twitch.tv/ConfidentArtisticRutabagaKevinTurtle-LzPv2rHJROiM0bA_) (it had a different scoring system at this time).